currawong-project/libcw/docs/notes.md

 all types are eligible for access by users of the record array.
 Fields that are not common are ignored and are inaccessable.

+Note that records which are logically equivalent may not be `physically` equivalent because the values associated with the common fields may be located at different levels of the record type hierarchy or the fields may be at different offsets into their associated `recd_t.valA[]` arrays.

 Each record has a `recd_type_link_t` pointer which gives it access to the `recd_type_t` which defines it's layout as well as the field information (`recd_type_link_t.fieldLocA`) required to access the